greenfox-velox/velox-syllabus/week-05/3-exceptions/README.md

  - Write unittests for any unit it feels possible

 ### Stories
-Please cr eate a trello board for yourself and add these stories.
+Please create a trello board for yourself and add these stories.
 The trello board should consist 4 columns:
  - Todo
  - Doing